s-w3i/warehouse_sim/README.md

 This setup allows you to control each robot individually by setting goals within their respective namespaces.

-3. Launchn the navigation action client using CLI, for example for AGV1
+3. Launch the navigation action client using CLI, for example for AGV1
 ```bash
 ros2 run robot_control fake_action_client --ros-args -r __ns:=/AGV1
 ```